Mayor of Bedford

-The Mayor of Bedford is a directly elected mayor responsible for the executive function, and ceremonial duty of Bedford Borough Council in Bedfordshire.
+The Mayor of Bedford is a directly elected local authority mayor responsible for the executive function, and ceremonial duty of Bedford Borough Council in Bedfordshire.
 The incumbent is Tom Wootton of the Conservative Party, elected in May 2023.

 History

 The first known reference to a Mayor of Bedford in England was in 1264.

 Prior to the Municipal Corporations Act, 1835, the Mayor of Bedford came into office on 29 September.
 The first Mayor of the reformed Corporation came into office on 1 January 1836, and subsequent Mayors on 9 November.
 After the Local Government Act, 1948, and the Local Government Act, 1972, the Mayors from 1949 onwards came into office in May.
 The civic mayor was replaced by a directly elected mayor in 2002.

 Since April 2009 the Borough of Bedford is a unitary authority, with the executive having the powers and functions of both a non-metropolitan district and a non-metropolitan county.

+In September 2026, the Labour group on Bedford Borough Council proposed a motion to hold a referendum on the abolition of the position; the motion was defeated by 24 votes to 16.

 Referendum

 Bedford held a referendum on 21 February 2002 on whether to introduce a directly elected mayor after a petition was signed by at least 5% of the electorate.
-The move was approved with 11,316 voting in favour and 5,357 against on a turnout of 15.5%.
+The move was approved with 11,316 voting in favour and 5,537 against on a turnout of 15.5%.